chester-lang/chester2025draft/docs/src/dev/parser-plan.md

   - Modified the method to uniformly parse all operators using a `StringBuilder`
   - Verified all tests pass with the change, including operator tests
   - Ensured consistent behavior with the original implementation

+### 8. LexerV2 Optimization and Refactoring ✅ COMPLETED
+- **Issue**: `LexerV2.scala` had redundant code and a missing state.advance() method reference
+- **Improvement**:
+  - Optimized and refactored the code structure for better maintainability
+  - Fixed compilation errors by replacing advance() with state.advance()
+  - Improved modularity by extracting repeated logic into helper methods
+  - Enhanced state management for better consistency across the codebase
+- **Benefits**:
+  - Improved maintainability and readability of the lexer code
+  - Fixed compilation errors resulting in more stable code
+  - Better organization of related functionality
+  - Reduced duplication for easier future updates
+- **Implementation**:
+  - Replaced direct advance() calls with state.advance() where appropriate
+  - Restructured code for better organization and clarity
+  - Maintained functionality while improving code quality
+  - Ensured all tests continued to pass after changes

 ## Current Priorities